-- Water need and water infrastructure assessments. - Water management plans and studies. - Short-term water quality or water measurement data collection and assessment to inform new management approaches. - Training for tribal staff and managers in areas of water resources' development, management and protection. - Minor repair, rehabilitation or replacement of existing tribally owned, water-related structures and facilities to restore original capability. - Minor infrastructure installation projects such as: Efficient land-scape irrigation. - Drilling domestic or stock watering wells. - On-the-ground activities related to riparian and aquatic habitat with the goal to maintain or improve water quantity or water quality: - Restoring wetlands. - Controlling erosion. - Stabilizing streambanks. - Constructing ponds. - Developing water basin plans. - Distinct, stand-alone water related activities that are part of a larger project.
+- Water need and water infrastructure assessments. - Water management plans and studies. - Short-term water quality or water measurement data collection and assessment to inform new management approaches. - Training for tribal staff and managers in areas of water resources' development, management and protection. - Minor repair, rehabilitation or replacement of existing tribally owned, water-related structures and facilities to restore original capability. - Minor infrastructure installation projects such as: Efficient land-scape irrigation. - Drilling domestic or stock watering wells. - On-the-ground activities related to riparian and aquatic habitat with the goal to maintain or improve water quantity or water quality: - o Restoring wetlands. - o Controlling erosion. - o Stabilizing streambanks. - o Constructing ponds. - Developing water basin plans. - Distinct, stand-alone water related activities that are part of a larger project.
 Please note, if the work for which you are requesting funding is a phase of a larger project, please only describe the work that is reflected in the budget and exclude description of other activities or components of the overall project.